9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

-### Creating your first plugin step by step
+### Creating your first plugin step-by-step

-**Step 1.** Figure out what you want to work on.
-If you don't have any ideas [start here](https://duckduckgo.uservoice.com/).
+**Step 1.** Decide what you want to work on.
+If you don't have any ideas, [start here](https://duckduckgo.uservoice.com/).

 **Step 2.** Figure out what type of plugin is best for your idea (see Plugin types).
-It's probably a Goodie (like in the line by line example) or a Spice (using a JavaScript API).
+It's probably a Goodie (like in the line-by-line example) or a Spice (using a JavaScript API).
 If it's not obvious, please [discuss it with us](http://webchat.freenode.net/?channels=duckduckgo).
 If you got your plugin idea from the [suggestion list](https://duckduckgo.uservoice.com/), most are tagged with what we think would be the appropriate type.

-**Step 3.** Get a [github account](https://github.com/) if you don't have one already.
-We use github [to host](https://github.com/duckduckgo) all of our open source code.
+**Step 3.** Get a [GitHub account](https://github.com/) if you don't have one already.
+We use GitHub [to host](https://github.com/duckduckgo) all of our open-source code.

-**Step 4.** Set up git on your computer if you haven't already.
-Github provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/) and [Windows](http://help.github.com/win-set-up-git/) (though Linux is preferred since that is what we use for development).
+**Step 4.** If you haven't already, set-up git on your computer.
+GitHub provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/), and [Windows](http://help.github.com/win-set-up-git/) (though Linux is preferred since that is what we use for development).

-**Step 5.** Fork the right repository depending on your plugin type.
-If you've never forked a repository before, follow the [github directions](http://help.github.com/fork-a-repo/).
+**Step 5.** Fork the right repository (depending on your plugin type).
+If you've never forked a repository before, follow the [GitHub instructions](http://help.github.com/fork-a-repo/).
 Here are the links to the repositories:

  * [Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies) (Perl functions)